 More recently, I read Nassim Nicolas Taleb’s ‘Antifragile’, a book that I figuratively devoured.
 I took my time to read it; I reflected each and every assertion that appealed to me.
 Today, I only remember a few phrases – via negativa, skin in the game – and a few definitions like, what is Antifragility, and a few examples, fat Tony and Switzerland.
 Yes, that’s a tome of a book reduced to hazy generalities for you.

-See the simple science behind our forgetful agency is that our brain has only so much storage space and it wipes out the memories we don’t call on often.
+Our brain has only so much storage space and it wipes out the memories we don’t call on often.
+That’s the simple science behind our forgetful agency.
 Rereading, thus, is the only exception to this rule.
 The saints and the clerics, who recite religious texts often know them by heart and that happens because of months and years of practice.

 I like to collect resplendent pieces of enlightenment from the books I am reading.
 I call them pearls of wisdom.
 Social media loves these awe-inspiring statements and insightful remarks, especially, when they come in the shape of rich images.
 I curate the strongest and the most forceful remarks from the books I read and put them in the shape of pictures for easier recall and sharing.

 Unlike numerous websites showcasing the same centuries-old, well-publicized quotes, I constantly update this section by picking from the latest books.
-Lastly, I hope that by reflecting upon each pearl and inculcating them into your routine, you would enrich your lives every day.
+Lastly, I hope that you would enrich your lives by reflecting on each pearl and inculcating them into your routine.

 P.s.: – By no means, should these takeaways be considered an alternative to the books.
 I recommend that you read the respective books to maximize your knowledge.